ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/index.md

 !!! warning

     This documentation is outdated and will be replaced.
+    It does not represent the current state of the project.

+    Current target audience are PyEarthTools developers doing the documentation refactoring.

 A research project from the Data Science and Emerging Technologies team and Project 3.1.